access – a person’s ability to obtain healthcare services.

 integrated delivery system (IDS) – a coordinated health care system formed by physician groups and hospitals that work together to deliver of a broad range of health services.

-Interlocutory action – Interlocutory actions are taken by courts when a question of law must be answered by an appellate court before a trial may proceed or to prevent irreparable harm from occurring to a person or property during the pendency of a lawsuit or proceeding.
+interlocutory actions – actions taken by courts when an appellate court must answer a question of law before a trial may proceed.
+Can also occur when an appellate court must prevent irreparable harm from occurring to a person or property during proceedings of a lawsuit.

 interrogatories – a set of written questions to a party to a lawsuit asked by the opposing party as part of the pre-trial discovery process.
 These questions must be answered in writing under oath or under penalty of perjury within a specified time.